TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.19.0

+This version starts off with an upgrade from laravel 5.8 to laravel 6.
+Follow the following instructions in order to complete this part of the update.

+1) Update the composer json core dependencies to the ones found in this project
+2) Add the new ignore found in .gitignore
+3) Copy over code/app/Repositories/BaseRepositoryAbstract.php in order to fix a broken dependency
+4) Copy over code/tests/Unit/Exceptions/HandlerTest.php in order to fix some phpunit deprecation warnings
+5) Copy over code/tests/Unit/Http/Sockets/ArticleIterationsTest.php in order to fix some phpunit deprecation warnings
+6) Copy over code/tests/Unit/Models/Wiki/ArticleTest.php in order to fix some phpunit deprecation warnings

 ## 0.18.0

 New Subscription Function!
 This build adds a function the subscription repository that allows developers to find all subscriptions of a specific subscriber type that expire after a certain date.
 To update to this build copy over the following files.